-This topic contains 12 replies, has 5 voices, and was last updated by LBL 1 year ago.
+- This topic has 12 replies, 5 voices, and was last updated 2 years, 3 months ago by LBL.

 I’ve been using system labs System Ninja for quite some time now.
 An old chap of mine suggested me of this software and I found it very helpful and reliable.
 However as of late, the system keeps crashing asunder for no apparent reason.
 So, I have decided to disable my anti-virus Eset nod32but I am still having the same problems.
 So I have decided to scan my drive “D” or any other drive which is not my system drive, well it works and doesn’t seem to hang, but when I tried to scan my system drive, it crashes in the middle of the scan and stopped working.
 So I have decided to run in debug mode and the details are on my attachment.

 I am running a non pro version of version 3.2.1 since I cannot opt for pro due to budget issues and almost all versions would have the same effect in the middle of the scan, it would crash.